Cross-companion/wembox/Research files/future-features.md

     A hashtage can be branded (paid), and if the branded hashtag is related to a series, any time the hastag as called, beneath the post containing the hashtag would be a dialogue box that contains details of the series and a button for following the series.
     For example, a business, let's say Apple inc, can create a series for their yearly apple event and they can then get a branded hashtag eg #AppleEvent and when any body post this hastag, a dialogue as proposed appears.
 The size and number of occurence (if a user can choose to not make it occur) can be discussed in the future.

+#### SECURITY AND ACCOUNT CREATION LIMITS USING IP ADDRESS.

+- 13/11/2023

+  - To prevent a person from creating multiple accounts and running an impersonation schemem, It's best I place a limit on the number of users an IP address can create per year.
+Likely example:

+    - An IP address can only create a maximum of 10 accounts per year.
+    - An IP address can only create a maximum of 5 accouts per month.
+    - An IP address can only create a maximum of 4 accouts per week.

+  I should also take time to notice and analyse how `yahoo` schemes are ran and try to block it's possible entry points.

 ### Frontend

 ### Backend